 Types of sessions

 ECNP offers a variety of different sessions designed to appeal to a wide range of congress participants.
-Please find below an overview of the sessions that will be held at the 31st ECNP Congress in Barcelona 2018.
+Please find below an overview of the sessions that will be held at the 32nd ECNP Congress in Copenhagen 2019.

 Five parallel sessions are scheduled daily in the morning and in the afternoon (on Saturday only in the afternoon).
-The parallel sessions are divided into regular symposia (S), alternative sessions (S) and educational update sessions (E).
+The parallel sessions are divided into symposia (S), educational update sessions (E) and innovative format sessions.

-In each regular symposium, four speakers present on a specific topic.
-Each speaker gets 25 minutes to present and will leave 10 minutes for questions and discussion.
+In each symposium, four speakers present on a specific topic with fresh data.
+Each speaker gets 20 minutes to present and will leave 5 minutes for questions and discussion.
+Each symposium has one or two chairs to lead the session.

 New Findings symposium (S)

-One fixed symposium with eight speakers.
-The speakers are selected from the poster presenters at the ECNP Workshop for Junior Scientists in Europe, which is held every year in March in Nice, France.
+One symposium with eight early career speakers.
+These promising early career scientists are selected from the poster presenters at the ECNP Workshop for Early Career Scientists in Europe, which is held every year in March in Nice, France.

 Regulatory spotlight session (S)